-Make 2018 the year your resolutions LAST.
-Our six-week challenge gives you the tools you need to crush every goal on your list.
+Our six-week challenge gives you the tools you need to crush every health and fitness goal on your list.

 Gone are the days of giving up on your resolution.
 Whether you want to run a race, lose weight, get more sleep, have more energy, or up your cooking game, we're here with the ultimate guide to help you *finally* accomplish those goals.
 Our secret weapon: Jen Widerstrom, all-star trainer from The Biggest Loser, author of Diet Right for Your Personality Type, and the face of our very own Shape activewear line.
 She helped create this goal-crushing challenge, so you can tackle every obstacle and create healthy habits that last a lifetime (but that won't feel like a pain in the butt to build).

 How does it work?
 We have 40 days of daily tasks and six weeks of workouts that'll refresh your fitness routine, jump-start your healthy eating habits, and reshape the way you think about your health.
 The best part?
 There's a whole #ShapeSquad of Goal Crushers along for the ride.
-Join our exclusive Goal Crushers Facebook Group, follow along with the #ShapeGoal40 hashtag, and tune in for weekly Instagram Lives and Facebook Lives with Jen right on the Shape Facebook and Instagram page.
+Join our exclusive Goal Crushers Facebook Group for extra support and follow along with the #ShapeGoal40 hashtag to share your wins.

 Get ready, because once you're in, there's no turning back.
 Goals, prepare to be crushed.